madeleydesignstudio/ordo/packages/local-db/README.md

-# @ordo/database
+# @ordo/local-db

-A simplified TypeScript database package built with Drizzle ORM and PGlite for task management.
+A simplified TypeScript local database package built with Drizzle ORM and PGlite for offline-first task management.

 ## Overview